you-win/godot-gif-getter/README.md

 The resulting gif.
 ![](demo-result.gif)

-Used to mae use of [godot-gdgifexporter](https://github.com/jegor377/godot-gdgifexporter) for gif creation.
+Used to make use of [godot-gdgifexporter](https://github.com/jegor377/godot-gdgifexporter) for gif creation.
 That was too slow for longer gifs.

 Inspired by [this reddit thread](https://www.reddit.com/r/godot/comments/lv7pon/not_for_a_game_but_i_made_a_short_animation_using/).